codedoctor/node-api-facade/README.md

 Resonable documentation will be written when I have a bit more time.

 ## Release Notes

+### 0.2.3
+* Fixed some nasty bugs when using it with mongoose.
+The gist is: We store keys to resolve as string now, and if an object has a toObject function, we invoke that.
+Otherwise libs that override toJSON mess with our resolve.
+* Exposed resolve at the top level to support 2 phase resolve.
 ### 0.2.2
 * Added support for fn mapping.
 No docs or tests yet, but works like this: